INQUIRE ABOUT THIS VEHICLE

 The Alpine Green paint is in good condition.
 It has been repainted (in 2014), and although it has some imperfections, it is glossy and has a nice luster.
 There is virtually no rust, but the body does have filler in sections (a paint gauge report is included in the records).
 There are some paint cracks along the left side of the hood and left fender.
 The right rear door skin was replaced in 2018, and a spare NOS door skin is included in the sale.
 There is no notable rust.
 All trim is intact and in good condition.
 The bumpers are nice shape for their age, but do have some pitting in the finish.
 The headlight, indicator, and brake light lenses are clear and crack-free, with the exception of the driver’s rear marker.
 The windshield is clear, but has some scratches.
 The windshield wiper arms and inserts are in good condition.
 The 13-inch staggered Rostyle wheels have had the lips repainted, with some patina on the centers that fits the car perfectly.
 They are wrapped in Geostar Remex RX-615 tires.
 They have 2014 production dates with plenty of tread remaining.

 The Black interior is in great shape.
 Open the door and you greeted by the perfect old British sports car smell—classic vinyl with a hint of gasoline.
 There are no odors.
 The carpet has no stains or tears.
 The front seats are in excellent shape thanks to recently being reupholstered.
 The door cards are in good shape, but there are small imperfections in the trim and door card material.
 The manual windows operate smoothly and quietly.
-The driver’s door latch is finicky, and only opens from the inside.
+The driver’s door locks do no operate.
 The dashboard is clean, with the exception of a few hairline cracks.
 The 3-spoke steering wheel has perfect patina.
 The headliner does not sag but is loose around the edges.
 All instruments function properly.
 The stereo has been upgraded with a Retrosound head unit and aftermarket speakers.
 The heat blows warm and all controls function correctly.
 The blower motor is quiet.
 The spare tire is present, as is a collection of spare parts and several maintenance manuals.
 Two keys are included with the car.

 As it sits this is a turn-key Cortina.
 The 1500cc Kent engine fires on command and runs strongly, thanks to a cylinder head rebuild in 2017.
 Around the same time the oil pan gasket and valve cover gaskets were changed.
 The plugs and wires are fresh, and the ignition system has been upgraded with an electronic distributor.
 All the fluids were recently changed, and the exhaust system has been replaced.
 It idles smoothly and pulls strongly to redline.
 The 4-speed transmission shifts perfectly smooth and the shifter bushings are crisp and tight.
 The clutch take-up is correct.
 The lowered suspension still rides well; if cornered aggressively the rear tires have a hint of rub.
 The brake pads and shoes have lots of life left.
 There are no driveline or wheel bearing noises or vibrations.
 The exhaust sounds great and does not drone.
 It will certainly need continued care and maintenance, as any fifty-year old British car will, but it is a Ford.
 As it sits, this is a great Cortina ready to be enjoyed by its new owner.